You all keep asking, so I might as well answer. Here’s how I afford full-time travel… and how you can, too.

 Obviously, the solution wasn’t instantaneous.
 A lot happened since that fateful hostel conversation: I graduated from university.
 Moved from the US to the Netherlands.
 Held a variety of jobs—both freelance and contractual—while figuring out how the heck this Adulting biz worked.
 (Side note: still figuring it out.)

-Lost With Purpose’s birth coincided with my travels, and I had distant hopes of generating income through it.
+Lost With Purpose’s birth coincided with my travels, and I had distant hopes of generating income through this blog.
 Though I began the blog with business on my mind, it was easier to assume I wouldn’t make any money from it.
 I like low expectations—pleasant surprises are preferable to letdowns.

 … but travel blogging turned out to be a terrible way to earn money online.

 No one wants to pay you.
 Companies constantly try to take advantage of you.
-Pay—when you do get it—is pathetic given the time necessary to manage a blog and create content.
-Opportunities that arise from running a travel blog are valuable, but don’t count on flopping in a bathtub full of bills any time soon as a travel blogger.
+Pay—when you do get it—is pathetic considering the time necessary to manage a blog and create content.
+Opportunities that arise from running a travel blog are valuable… but don’t count on flopping in a bathtub full of bills any time soon as a travel blogger.

 Nevertheless, after 2.5-ish years on the road, I’ve found a kind of financial equilibrium.
 I’m not raking in the ca$hmonies just yet, but I am finally making enough through blogging and remote work to sustain my travels.